Roxanne Reid

 1. Go beer tasting

-Things to do in Hermanus - beer tasting
+Things to do in Hermanus: beer tasting

 If you’re approaching Hermanus from Cape Town, stop at Honingklip Brewery on the R43 to enjoy a tasting of Belgian-inspired beers.
-The tasting line-up of four beers depends entirely on what’s on tap that day.
+The tasting line-up depends entirely on what’s on tap that day.
 My favourite was the Blond; watch out for the Trippel at 9% alcohol.
 You can also buy beer by the bottle to take away, order a light meal or go adventuring along a mountain bike trail on the farm.

 2. Visit a museum